susanne-sundseth/Git-GH-for-writers/Section 4 Advanced Features.md

 1. Locate the project.
 2. Click **Fork > Create New Fork**.
 3. After you make updates, click **Create Pull Request** and then follow instructions.

+## Lesson 40 Creating Documentation and Next Steps

+You can use GitHub for documentation by creating Markdown or Restructured text files.
+It is bare bones, simple with unsophiticated navigation.
+See [raspberrypi/documentation](https://github.com/raspberrypi/documentation) in GitHub.

+### Common Scenario
+1. Use Github to host files.
+2. Webmaster uses local copy of repo to run scripts to turn files into html.
+(Jekyll => .md, Sphinx => .rst), .adoc => asciidoctor)